bohdaq/rws-rpm-builder/README.md

 To install execute:
 > sudo rpm -i --force rws-_YOUR_VERSION_.rpm

+Note: if you have older version of rws installed, you may need to remove it manually by executing:
+> sudo rm /usr/bin/local/rws

 To check installation:
 > rws

-Note: you may build almost any rust project by updating spec like this.
-As an example this template is used for building Rust TLS Server.

 ## Community
 Use GitHub discussions, issues and pull requests.